jinjagit/Modular_UI/README.md

 See the [wiki](https://github.com/jinjagit/Modular_UI/wiki) for more details.

-## Aim
-To develop UI elements (sliders, buttons, etc.), that are:
-* modular
-* resizable
-* functional (i.e. easy to use and good at what they do)
-* clear
-* 'modern / sci-fi(ish)'
-* procedurally generated from a simple 'list'
-* easy to configure / style
-* easy to incorporate / maintain / alter

 ## Notes
 * Many UI element components are assigned ids, which may be useful for writing custom css styling.
   For example of custom tooltip, see `div#Modular_UI { ... }` and `div#Modular_UI:hover::after { ... }` styling in [`style.css`](https://github.com/jinjagit/Modular_UI/blob/master/dist/css/style.css).